Introduction

 Building instructions for a LEGO Truck.
 The robot is presented as an Ammo Truck but it can be used for transporting various other objects, too.
 The construction has a rear drive with each of the rear wheels driven by a Large Lego Motor.
 The front wheels steer using a Medium Lego Motor.
 The Brick is placed at the front of the construction which gives the opportunity to easily attach different sensors, based on the task.

-1. Collect all parts from the desk and put them back in their places in the box.
+- Gather all the parts from the desk and put them back in the box.

-2. Close the box and move it to the side so it's not in your way.
+- Close the box and move it aside so it's out of your way.

 Programming